ABTech/abtech.org/pages/events.md

 <hr class="bg-primary"/>

-Over the years, AB Tech has had the [ahem] pleasure of working with a number of major acts, although they weren't necessarily that big at the time.
+Over the years, AB Tech has had the pleasure of working with a number of major acts, although they weren't necessarily that big at the time.
 This list covers major shows produced in whole or part by Tech since its creation.

-_Please note this list is definitely not complete and probably not entirely accurate._

 <div class="sticky-top bg-body w-100 pt-1 pb-1 border-bottom border-primary border-2" id="eventTabsStickyContainer">
   <ul class="nav nav-pills nav-fill" id="eventsTabs" role="tablist">